PG Podcast: video conversations with interesting people I know

-The setup is ultra-simple: I start an unlisted YouTube Live Event (formerly called Google+ Hangout on Air) where my guest and I chat one-on-one for around 30 minutes.
-YouTube automatically records a video of the session.
-Then I send my guest the video link for approval, and if they approve, I post it live on this website.
+The setup is ultra-simple: I start a YouTube Live Event (formerly called Google+ Hangout on Air) where my guest and I chat one-on-one for around 30–45 minutes.
+YouTube automatically records and uploads a video of the session.

 These simple guidelines ensure that we don't just make mundane small-talk or react to ephemeral news events, memes, or fads.
 (These are the same heuristics that I follow in my own writing.)

-From personal experience, I've found 30 minutes (the length of a typical work meeting slot) to be the sweet spot for keeping the conversation energetic and on topic while ensuring enough time to get into some level of depth.
+From personal experience, I've found 30–45 minutes to be the sweet spot for keeping the conversation energetic and on topic while ensuring enough time to get into some level of depth.